Not all banks will be privatised, says Sitharaman as over 10 lakh employees continue strike

 Addressing a Cabinet briefing, Sitharaman said that the public sector enterprise policy “very clearly” stated that the Centre will continue operating public sector banks.
 “So, just to quickly say that all private banks will be sold off, is not right,” the finance minister said.

-As for the banks that are likely to get privatised, Sitharaman said the government will ensure that the interest of every employee was “absolutely protected”.
+As for the banks that are likely to get privatised, Sitharaman said the government will ensure that the interests of every employee was “absolutely protected”.
 “Whether its their salaries, whether its their pension, it will all be taken care of,” she added.
 “Interest of workers will be protected at all cost.”

 Her assurances came on the second day of a two-day strike called by the United Forum of Bank Unions – an umbrella body of nine unions – to protest against the proposed privatisation of two state-owned lenders.
 As many as 10 lakh bank employees participated in the protest, which brought several banking operations to a standstill in different parts of the country.